vibansal/med263/practical_week4.md

 The sample.LoFgenes.scores should have the list of genes with a LoF mutation in the individual and the corresponding LoF constraint score (pLI).
 What is the most constrained gene in the list (high pLI score)?
 Does this gene have a disease association in humans (https://www.omim.org/entry/603732)?

-## 2. Prioritizing disease genes using gene expression data (RNA-seq)
+## 2. Prioritizing disease genes using gene expression data

 Gene expression information can be used to prioritize genes for association with disease.
 The GTEx project (http://gtexportal.org/home/) has generated RNA-seq data using more than 50 different tissues and cell-lines from hundreds of individuals.
 Summary data (RPKM values per gene for each tissue) is available for download from the GTEX website.
 We will use this data to analyze gene expression in disease-associated genes.